-The thoughts here are mine.
+The thoughts here are my own.
 And not representative of the thoughts of my God, wife, daughter, pets, clients, denomination, college, or church.
 They will occasionally be wrong, occasionally be right, occasionally be rich, occasionally be anemic – but will always be offered in the hope that you’ll engage with them.
 You can read more about that in the “Disclaimer” page, and read about how to take part in the conversation, or a conversation, on this site in the comments policy.

 From time to time I’m asked if stuff I write here can be reproduced in print by churches or other sites.
 My answer is always yes.
 I have strong beliefs about copyright.
 Anything I write here that is good is good because of whatever gifts God has given me.
 Who am I to get precious or pretentious about that sort of thing.
 While I write to process my own thinking, I am aware that people read and I hope to be writing out of love for people, I hope that sometimes this means what I say is helpful.